openelb/openelb/README.md

 ## Roadmap

-[PorterLB Roadmap](doc/roadmap.md) lists the features and Bugfix for each milestone.
+[PorterLB Roadmap](doc/roadmap.md) lists the features and bug fixes for each milestone.
 If you have any new ideas, feature requests or suggestions, please submit a proposal.

 ## Support, Discussion and Contributing